ANNarchy/ANNarchy/docs/intro/ExternalDoc.rst

 NumPy
 =======================

 Although Python is *batteries included* (meaning many useful libraries are shipped with the Python interpreter), there are several external libraries which may be needed.
 ANNarchy makes use of the `NumPy <http://numpy.scipy.org/>`_ library for numerical computations, which is part of the SciPy package.
 It provides an efficient array/matrix representation, linear algebra functions (including matrix operations), statistical analysis, signal processing, etc.  Using Python+SciPy advantageously replaces the proprietary software Matlab(R).
-Although the interface is in Python, the core operations are written in C, leading to very fast and efficient computations.
+Although the interface is in Python, the core operations are written in C and FORTRAN, leading to very fast and efficient computations.

 Documentation for NumPy and SciPy can be found on the `NumPy <http://numpy.scipy.org/>`_ website, including reference guides and tutorials.
 Of particular interest is the `NumPy for Matlab Users <http://www.scipy.org/NumPy_for_Matlab_Users>`_ page, which compares the syntax of NumPy with Matlab.